ganeti/ganeti/doc/design-upgrade.rst

 to install new binaries ahead of time, and the actual switch between versions will be a single command.

+While changing the file layout anyway, we install the python code, which is architecture independent, under ``${prefix}/share``, in a way that properly separates the Ganeti libraries of the various versions.

 Path changes to allow multiple versions installed
 -------------------------------------------------